What Is High-Quality Child Care?

 Preschool teachers should have both a qualification or considerable training in early childhood education and experience working with children this age.
 This preparation and experience provide educators with a solid understanding of what 3 - 5 year old children are capable of and why they think and behave as they do.
 The centre director should be able to tell you about the educational backgrounds of the staff members and how much on-the-job training they have had.

 Preschool-aged children should be following a predictable daily routine.
 A written schedule should be posted in the classroom to orient visitors.
 This schedule can contain some flexibility, but children this age like the feeling of being able to predict what will happen next.
 Serving snacks and meals at a regular time and having a regular nap time helps them feel secure in their environment.

-Here are some specific things to look for when you observe the staff in action in the preschool room:
+What to look for when you observe the staff in action in the preschool room:

-- Do the caregivers sit and work with the children as they explore new activities and try out new skills?
-Or do they simply start the children out on projects and then stand back and watch?
+- Do the educators sit and work with the children as they explore new activities and try out new skills?
+Or do they start the children out on projects and then stand back and watch?
 Adults should actually engage with the children during these activities to give them confidence and ease them through frustrations.

 - Watch what happens at snack time and outdoors.
 Are the teachers actively involved with the children during these times, or do they see these as "time off" periods for themselves?

 Good preschool educators are explorers.
 They delight in "playing along" as the children lead them into worlds of fantasy and imagination.
 Along the way, they assist the children in finding new props for the plays they are creating.
 They also offer advice when conflicts occur and ask good open-ended questions that help the children expand on their ideas.
 Look for these interactions.
 If you see them, you will know you have found a talented early childhood professional.